-Doctoral Studies at the Faculty of Economic Sciences
+Doctoral Studies at the Faculty of Business and Economics

-The objective of the doctoral programme at the Faculty of Economic Sciences is to prepare students for a successful career in research and teaching as well as in non-academic professions.
+The objective of the doctoral programme at the Faculty of Business and Economics is to prepare students for a successful career in research and teaching as well as in non-academic professions.
 For this purpose, in addition to academic research such as dissertation work, students develop specialised skills and techniques that demonstrate research-oriented training.
 This training prepares students with the ability to understand and apply scientific methods in economic sciences, and master their specialised research field.

 Graduates will be in the position to build on current theories and methods of economic sciences.
 In addition, the doctoral programme fosters professional skills such as team work and interdisciplinary work.
 Using these skills, graduates will be able to critically reflect and apply the learned theories and methods to contribute to new scientific knowledge.
 As such, graduates are trained for leadership positions both within and beyond academia.

-The doctoral programme at the Faculty of Economic Sciences is accredited and modularised.
+The doctoral programme at the Faculty of Business and Economics is accredited and modularised.
 It requires the completion of a total of 20 ECTS credits in the following areas:

 - a) Research competencies (10 ECTS)